 Title and insurance

-The next step is clearing the property’s title, so there’s no question about who owns the home.
+The next step in the closing process is clearing the property’s title, so there’s no question about who owns the home.
 Verifying the property’s ownership history through public records determines whether or not the information on file is accurate and up-to-date.